ljedrz/pea2pea/README.md

 ## non-goals
 - `no_std`
-- DHT (it _can_ be applied on top, however)
 - becoming a framework
-- support for multiple `async` runtimes
+- support for multiple `async` runtimes (it should be simple enough to change it, though)
+- any functionality that can be introduced "on top" (e.g. DHT, advanced topology formation algorithms etc.)

 ## current state: _beta_
-- all the planned functionalities are operational
+- all the planned functionalities are available and operational
 - benchmarks demonstrate _very_ good performance (over 1GB/s in favorable scenarios)
 - the public APIs are unstable
 - more tests, benches and examples wouldn't hurt